Writing a Successful Business Plan

 It is essential for all businesses to have a realistic, working business plan.
 It is not only used to monitor your performance and to align your workforce but can also be a useful document to secure external funding.

 What is a Business Plan?

 In detail, a business plan is a written document that describes a business, it’s objectives, it’s strategies, the market it is in and its financial forecasts.
 Business plans work well when updated regularly (every four to six months) as your business grows.
-This allows the plan to develop into a more comprehensive document as the years progress.
+This allows the plan to develop into a more comprehensive document as the year’s progress.
 Every company should have a business plan.
-This document will help identify any potential pitfalls before they happen, structure the financial side of your business efficiently, focus your efforts on developing your business and finally your business plan can work as a measure of your success.
+This document will help identify any potential pitfalls before they happen, structure the financial side of your business efficiently, focus your efforts on developing your business and finally, your business plan can work as a measure of your success.

 Your business plan should provide answers on how you are going to develop your company going forward; When you are going to do it?
 Who’s going to play a part?
-How will you manage the finances?
+How will you manage your finances?

 A business plan should be broken down into:

 The executive summary is often the most important part of your business plan.
 The executive summary is a synopsis of the key points of your entire plan.
 It should include highlights from each section of the rest of the document.
 Its purpose is to explain the basics of your business in a way that both informs and interests the reader.